imchugh/site_details/README.md

   2) enable the Sheets and Drive APIs
   3) generate a json security key (which must reside in the root repository directory and be named 'client_secrets.json')

-A useful description of how to create the service account and generate keys can be found here: https://pyshark.com/google-sheets-api-using-python/
+A useful description of how to create the service account and generate keys can be found here (see 'Creating Google API credentials'): https://pyshark.com/google-sheets-api-using-python/